nhumrich/toggle-meister/readme.md

 A service that is the "source of truth" for if a service should be on or not.
 The goal is to separate releases from deployments.

-* Do you support environment?
+* Do you support environments?

 Yes, environments are an important part of a healthy pipeline.
 You can add as many environments as you want.